usc-isi-i2/kgtk/docs/install.md

 ### Install KGTK using GitHub

-You can also install KGTK from our GitHub repository.
-To install the latest release, install using:
+You can install KGTK from our GitHub repository.
+A GitHub installation will give you access to the `examples/` folder with examples of KGTK usage in Jupyter notebooks.

+To install the latest release, use one of the following two commands:

 `git clone git@github.com:usc-isi-i2/kgtk.git`
-`cd kgtk`

 or:

 `git clone https://github.com/usc-isi-i2/kgtk.git`

+This will install KGTK in a folder called `kgtk`.
+Connect to this folder before executing any of the commands in the sections below:

 `cd kgtk`

-This will give you access to the `examples/` folder with examples of KGTK usage in Jupyter notebooks.

 You may install KGTK from GitHub without installing KGTK using `pip` at the same time, but you may need to set the